liqd/adhocracy3/CODING_STYLE_GUIDELINE.rst

   using ``git blame``.
 * Use the break of writing a commit message as an opportunity to reflect on what you have just coded.
+* Backup what you did and allow reverting to an earlier state, if necessary.

 Therefore: